fibo/dflow/gh-pages/index.md

 [![Badge size](https://badge-size.herokuapp.com/fibo/dflow/master/dist/dflow.min.js)](https://github.com/fibo/dflow/blob/master/dist/dflow.min.js)

-If you have some [graphs](#specification) ready to run on client side, you can install dflow engine with [bower](http://bower.io/)
+If you have some [graphs][specification] ready to run on client side, you can install dflow engine with [bower]

 ```bash
 bower install dflow
 ```

-or use a CDN adding this to your HTML page
+or use RawGit CDN adding this to your HTML page

 ```html
 <script src="https://cdn.rawgit.com/fibo/dflow/master/dist/dflow.min.js"></script>
 ```

+If you want to get a specific dflow engine version, get it on [CDNJS]!

 ### Server side